-We, the undersigned citizens of the world, demand that the government of Brazil take immediate action to prevent any further destruction of the Amazon rainforest in the year 2020.
+We, the undersigned citizens of the world, demand that the government of Brazil take immediate action to prevent any further destruction of the Amazon rainforest.

 We are seriously concerned that since the outset of the Bolsonaro administration, the destruction of the Amazon rainforest has significantly escalated and continues to reach record-highs.
 Ongoing illegal activities such as logging, mining and forest fires are committed with impunity and contribute to the mass contravention of human rights linked to the Amazon rainforest’s destruction, which has been labelled a “public security emergency”.
+In spite of a fire ban and troop deployment, forest destruction continues to worsen and much more effective state action is needed.
 Rainforest fires exact considerable damage upon children’s health, threaten COVID-19 sufferers, and must be prevented from occurring.
 We compel Brazil to urgently fulfil its obligations to children in and around the Amazonian region whose rights are threatened by rainforest deforestation.
 These include the right to life, survival and development, the right to an adequate standard of living, the rights of child minorities including indigenous groups to practice their culture, the right to non-discrimination, the obligation to respect the best interest of the child and the right to the highest attainable standard of health.
 Where rainforest fires are concerned, this last right enshrined in the Convention on the Rights of the Child explicitly obliges states to consider the dangers and risks of environmental pollution.

 Furthermore, threats of genocide and ethnocide posed to certain Indigenous peoples of the Amazon that the ravaging of the forest under President Bolsonaro’s administration may exact are cause for serious alarm.
 There is a particularly urgent need to protect uncontacted indigenous peoples and human and environmental rights defenders of the rainforest, including children.
 We stand in solidarity with all Amazonian indigenous people and call on you to urgently ensure the enforced respect of their territories and uphold the “no contact” principle.
 We join Greta Thunberg in condemning your government’s handling of the COVID-19 pandemic as “failed” and further consider the protection of child environmental rights defenders and child environmental activists everywhere, and in Brazil in particular, of paramount importance for the de-escalation of the global Climate Emergency.